emanuelepesce/Clibwwd/README.md

 ---------------------------------------------
 ##Notes
-For now it supports CSV files with only numerics values separated by comma.
-However the code can be easily extends for supporting others delimitators.  <br\>
+It supports CSV files with only numerics values separated by comma, but the code can be easily extends in order to support other delimitators.  <br\>

 =============================================